haykam821/Minecraft-Minigames/README.md

 # Minecraft-Minigames
- A minigame server software for Minecraft 1.14.4.
+ A minigame server software for Minecraft Classic (and ClassiCube).